aximilli1212/peterhdd.github.io/_posts/2019-07-15-how-to-use-jenkins.md

 - MONTH	    The month (1–12)
 DOW	The day of the week (0–7) where 0 and 7 are Sunday.

-*I hope you enjoyed reading this git tutorial, please feel free to leave any comments or feedback on this post!*
+*I hope you enjoyed reading this jenkins tutorial, please feel free to leave any comments or feedback on this post!*